lascent/lascent/README.md

 ### Hi there,

-I'm a developer who enjoys building apps, experimenting with software, and turning ideas into real projects.
+I'm a full stack developer who enjoys building apps, experimenting with software, and turning ideas into real projects.

 Most of my work is focused on **Android development, emulation, game development, web systems, and UI/UX**.
 I like improving performance, polishing interfaces, and keeping projects simple, clean, and useful.

-Some of the projects I've worked on include **Retra**, Unity applications, Godot game prototypes, Firebase-based systems, and web projects.

-- ⚡ Fun fact: I can spend way too long polishing a UI until it feels just right.

 </details>